 As a general guideline, the U.S. Small Business Administration recommends setting aside between seven to eight percent of your revenue for marketing purposes.
 If you’re just getting started, this can be a good number to aim toward.

-But marketing spend varies greatly among different industries and company goals.
+But budgets vary greatly among different industries and company goals.
 When deciding how much to spend on marketing, each company needs to evaluate its goals and revenue.
 Then, you can decide on figures that make sense to spend on marketing.

 How to measure ROI on your marketing spend